Donald Milner Cameron

 Donald Milner Cameron AM (born 6 February 1940) is a former Australian politician.
 He was born in Brisbane, and educated at the Anglican Church Grammar School and the University of Queensland.

 He became a junior corporate executive and then industrial officer for the Australian Association of Employers of Waterside Labour.
 He joined the Liberal Party of Australia, and in 1966, aged 26, he won the marginal seat of Griffith in inner Brisbane, and held it against determined challenges from the Australian Labor Party until 1977, when a redistribution nearly erased his majority there.
 He then shifted to the safer seat of Fadden.

 In 1972, Cameron announced his support for lowering the voting age from 21 to 18 and said the McMahon government's inaction on the matter was alienating young people.

 In the big swing to Labor at the 1983 election, Don Cameron was defeated, but he was re-elected shortly after at a by-election for the seat of Moreton, which he held until 1990, when he was again defeated.

 In the 2000 Queen's Birthday Honours, Don Cameron was appointed Member of the Order of Australia (AM) for "service to the community, particularly youth, and to the Australian Parliament".
+With the passing of Bill Grayden in 2026, Cameron is the earliest elected Liberal federal parliamentarian still alive, and the last Liberal MP who served under Harold Holt.